 October 23, 2020: Update on the Draft Concept for the New TRU Regulation

 On September 23, 2020, Governor Newsom issued Executive Order (EO) N-79-20, which directed CARB to develop and propose strategies to achieve 100 percent zero‑emission from off‑road vehicles, equipment, and operations in the State by 2035.
 Although the draft concept for the new TRU Regulation meets the direction of the EO for truck TRUs, it does not for the other TRU categories (trailer TRUs, domestic shipping container TRUs, railcar TRUs, and TRU generator sets).
 As such, staff are proceeding with bifurcation of the draft concept for the new TRU Regulation.

 The 2021 regulatory proposal will transition truck TRUs to zero‑emission, impose a stricter diesel particulate matter (PM) emission standard for newly manufactured TRUs in the remaining categories, require the use of lower global warming potential refrigerant, include facility reporting requirements, and will be brought to the Board in the summer of 2021.
 The 2021 action will achieve oxides of nitrogen (NOX) reductions from the zero-emission truck TRU requirement, PM reductions from the diesel emission standard, and GHG reductions from the lower global warming potential refrigerant requirement.

-Staff will assess zero-emission options for trailer TRUs and the remaining TRU categories as part of an additional rulemaking for Board consideration in the 2025 timeframe.
+Staff will assess zero-emission options for trailer TRUs and the remaining TRU categories as part of an additional rulemaking for Board consideration.